dark-teal-coder/cert-ibm-data-science/README.md

 <!-- README file for online courses -->

-# SoloLearn
+# SoloLearn Introduction to HTML

 ## Repository Description

 This repository contains the code for the online course *"Introduction to HTML"* provided by [SoloLearn](https://www.sololearn.com) and course notes in .md format.
-Users have to pay Bits or subscribe to become a pro-user in order to unlock practices.
+Users have to pay Bits or subscribe to become a pro-user to unlock practices.
 But you can find practice problems and solutions for free here.

 ## Course Information